Highlights of Everest Base Camp in September

 - Start early.
 The mornings in September are clear.
 It might rain in the afternoon or the evenings.
 Better reach your destination before the sun sets.
 You will experience the leftovers of the monsoon in early September.

 - Maintain a constant pace of the walk.
 Take rest at intervals.
 Do not try to overdo it.
-Walking slowly is key to a successful trek.
+A slow-paced walk is key to a successful trek.

 - Drink plenty of water (3 to 4 liters daily) on the trek.
 Your body tends to dehydrate faster at high altitudes.
 Make sure you stay away from getting dehydrated.

 - We advise you to carry your own refillable hot water bottle.
 Bottled mineral water is quite expensive on the trail.
-Do not forget to get the water purifying liquids or tablets once you're on the trail.
+Do not forget to add water-purifying liquids or tablets once you're on the trail.

 - The unpredictable monsoon rain may come along with the trek.
-Pack the rain protection gears.
+Pack the rain protection gear.
 Wear hiking boots with sturdy soles to walk over the wet trails.

 - Budget management is a challenge during the EBC trek.
 You must carry sufficient hand cash before you go on the trek.

-Essential Gears and Equipment for EBC Trekking In September
+Essential Trekking Gears for EBC Trek In September

 - Rain Jackets for early September